dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Word Embeddings

-Since our data is text, we will use a well-known text encoding technique, word embeddings.
+Since our data is text, we will use a well-known text encoding technique: word embeddings.
 Word embeddings are vector representations of words.
 The main hypothesis underlying their use is that there exists a linear relation between words.
 For example, the linear relation between the word `king` and `queen` is gender.
 So logically, if we remove the vector corresponding to `male` to the one for `king`, and then add the vector for
 `female`, we should obtain the vector corresponding to `queen` (`king - male + female = queen`).
 That being said, those kinds of representation usually are in  high dimensions such as `300`, which